vectorgrp/sil-kit/docs/api/lifecycleService.rst

 --------------
 The following example is based on the ``IbCanDemo`` source code which is distributed with the VIB, and slightly adapted for clarity.
-It demonstrates how to setup a lifecycle service and register callbacks to monitor participant state changes.
+It demonstrates how to setup a life cycle service and register callbacks to monitor participant state changes.

-To demonstrate how to properly initialize other services, a can controller is initialized within the ``CommunicationReady`` callback of the lifecycle service.
+To demonstrate how to properly initialize other services, a can controller is initialized within the ``CommunicationReady`` callback of the life cycle service.
 This is the recommended way to set up controllers before first use.

 .. literalinclude::